rach-m/bagel-town-redo/README.md

-## Redo in Progress of a Local Bagel Store
+## Website Redo in Progress for a Local Bagel Store